HabibaYossre/Be-Advanced-With-Machine-Learning-/README.md

 ## Be Advanced With Machine Learning

-Welcome to the "Be Advanced With Machine Learning" repository!
+Welcome to the "The-Art-of-ML-Algorithms" repository!
 This guide provides an in-depth exploration of some of the most important machine learning algorithms, all implemented from scratch.
 Whether you are a beginner looking to understand the fundamentals or an experienced practitioner aiming to deepen your knowledge, this repository offers valuable insights and hands-on examples.

 ### What's Inside